arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### Example Overview

-We will assign an Opta™ either as a sender or a receiver device.
-As the roles suggest, each Opta™ has a specific task.
-In the case of the Opta™ that acts as a sender, the device will await data from `1` to `4` via the serial monitor.
+We will define one Opta™ as sender and the other as receiver device.
+As the roles suggests, each Opta™ has a specific task.
+In the case of the Opta™ acting as sender, the device will await for data from `1` to `4` via the serial monitor.
 The Arduino IDE provides a serial monitor that can be used for this task.
 Each number represents the relay to trigger and its corresponding status LED.

 The receiver Opta™ will intercept incoming data, decode them, and discard non-valid or out-of-range data.
 The decoded data will update the relay state and the status LED accordingly, given its present condition.
 For instance, if the receiver receives a `2` from the sender while the receiver has a second relay closed with a turned-on second status LED, the receiver will open the relay and turn off the second status LED as a deactivation indication.
 The process applies the same for the other way around and to the rest of the relays with their respective status LEDs.